katravathManoj/credit-memo-agent/README.md

 - Build a production PD model with proper backtesting and validation
 - Add output guardrails (regex-validate every number against source)

-## License

-MIT — feel free to use as a learning reference.

 ---